Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/listener_practice_pre_instructions.md

 For each story, we want you to **change how you listen**.

-### Listening behavior
+### Listening is active

-You may not realize it, but while you listen to a story, you are also communicating to the storyteller.
+You may not be fully conscious of it, but while you listen to a story, you are also communicating to the storyteller.
 You naturally give little signals like:

 - saying "mm-hmm", "yeah", "right", etc.
 - nodding